heayounchoi/Paper-Study/FasterR-CNN.md

 _Object Proposals_
 - grouping super-pixels: Selective Search, CPMC, MCG
 - sliding windows: objectness in windows, EdgeBoxes
-- object proposal methos were adopted as external modules independent of the detectors
+- object proposal methods were adopted as external modules independent of the detectors

 _Deep Networks for Object Detection_
 - R-CNN mainly plays as a classifier, and it does not predict object bounds (except for refining by bounding box regression)